appwrite/appwrite/docs/sdks/node-cli/GETTING_STARTED.md

 appwrite init collection
 ```

-The CLI also comes with a convenient `--all` flag to perform both these steps at once using
+The CLI also comes with a convenient `--all` flag to perform both these steps at once.

 ```sh
 appwrite init --all